JeffYu12/AI-Gaming-Project/README.md

 Setup Instructions

     1.Download or clone the project
-    2.Open in your game engine and run level 1 from assets/scenes
+    2.Open in your game engine and run level1_save from assets/scenes

 Notes

-    No borders are currently implemented, so the player and enemies can leave the room area.
-    Player Healthbar does not display properly
+    The PCG level 1 may spawn character and/or door in unreachable locations Player Healthbar does not display properly